Download this example as a Jupyter notebook or a Python script.

 Hierarchical view#

-Finally, aggregate the sustainability summary results into a single DataFrame and present it in a hierarchical chart.
+Finally, aggregate the sustainability summary results into a single dataframe and present it in a hierarchical chart.
 This highlights the largest contributors at each level.
 In this example, two levels are defined: first the phase and then the contributors in the phase.

 First, rename the processes Other rows, so that they remain distinguishable after all processes have been grouped under a general Processes.

-Use assign to add a parent column to each DataFrame being concatenated.
+Use assign to add a parent column to each dataframe being concatenated.
 The join argument value inner specifies that only columns common to all dataframes are kept in the result.

 [26]: